ResearchComputing/Container_tutorial_Spring_2020/README.md

 ### Location:

-_This course is only offered online_: https://cuboulder.zoom.us/j/699603055
+_This course is only offered online_: The Zoom number will be emailed to you.

 ### Instructors